CDL-Quantum/Hackathon2022/Business_Application.md

 by appying a rotation operator
 $U_3(\theta,\phi,\lambda)$
 on a qubit, with a $\theta$ that fulfil the relation $\sin(\theta/2)=P$, and the phases $\phi$ and $\lambda$ can be set to zero.
-Such quantum implementation of the model seems remarkably efficient as compared to the implementation on a classical computer.
+Such quantum implementation of the model turns out to be remarkably efficient as compared to the implementation on a classical computer.

 # Potential customers